 English is the official language of our Caribbean islands.
 The tropical and subtropical climates provide the perfect settings for sports and leisure activities, including golf, cricket, rugby, tennis, swimming, cycling, boating, diving, snorkelling, fishing, windsurfing and kiteboarding.
 Each of the islands has its own rich cultural identity in its music, art, theatre, festivals and food.
-Click on the territory names on the map below for more information.

 An ideal location and stability have helped make The Bahamas a destination for international financial services businesses as well as a flourishing tourism industry.
 PwC serves a diverse client base here, including international and local banking, insurance, hospitality and retail companies.

 Size: 13,940 sq km, 5,382 sq mi; more than 700 islands, cays and islets

 Motto: Forward, upward, onward, together

 Currency: Bahamian Dollar (BD)

 Cuisine: International influences, featuring conch and other seafood, rice ’n peas, tropical fruits, rum and liqueurs

 Signature event: Junkanoo, an annual street parade, Boxing Day through New Year’s Day